-After playing a few songs for me, I chatted with the guys about their racey band name (Milkteeth is Asian porn slang meaning ‘barely legal’) and how their honest and at times downright dirty subject matter fits into popular music in Hong Kong, which is dominated by the usually squeaky clean Cantopop.
-Joey explained that just playing music as opposed to choosing more money-making careers like banking or engineering, let alone being openly gay, is seen as rebellious here but at the same time, Hong Kong is an encouraging environment for artists like Milkteeth to continue to push the boundaries.
+After playing a few songs for me, I chatted with the guys about their racy band name (Milkteeth is Asian porn slang meaning ‘barely legal’) and how their honest and at times downright dirty subject matter fits into popular music in Hong Kong, which is dominated by the usually squeaky clean Cantopop.
+Joey explained that just choosing to play music as a living opposed to more money-making careers like banking or engineering, let alone being openly gay, is seen as rebellious here; but at the same time, he said that Hong Kong can be an encouraging environment for artists like Milkteeth to continue to push the boundaries.
 It’s a world of contrasts and contradictions… it’s dirty-pretty.

 To cap off our day, the boys took me to Senses 99 in Soho for a few celebratory drinks.
 Senses 99 is a two-story bar that is supposedly someone’s house in an old run-down building with a kitchen-bar/serving area and a stage on the second floor that looks like a rehearsal space.
 Once you buzz in and walk up the stairs, you'll see pieces of art on the walls that have been donated by its artist-patrons, a TV fish tank, and the young (like kid-young) bartender will do a Jedi mind-trick to ask what you want to drink.
 Weird but cool, right?
 Senses 99 is such a rad space and the perfect spot to wrap our shoot and time together.